-In addition, this Critical Thinking report includes analyses that examine additional attainment criteria using standardized scores and the Empirical Rule.
-In doing so, this report continued the inquiry into a new target of having 84% of the students attain scores above or within one standard deviation of the mean for each dimension.
-Used in conjunction with the AAC&U threshold, which indicated attainment for all dimensions, this additional analysis drilled down a bit further to show that students met the threshold of 84% for all but one dimension of the Critical Thinking Core Curriculum Objective.
+In addition, this Critical Thinking report includes analyses that examine additional attainment criteria using standardized scores and the Empirical Rule..
 While these analyses continue to be exploratory in nature, they suggest that future studies continue this analytical approach to examine trends in student performance and improvement because they further differentiate strengths and weaknesses beyond a simple look at the mean score.